cesar-douady/open-lmake/doc/src/execution.md

 The physical directory is:

+- If `$TMPDIR` is set to empty, there is no tmp directory.
 - If open-lmake is supposed to keep this directory after job execution, it is a directory under `LMAKE/tmp`, determined by open-lmake (its precise value is reported by `lshow -i`).
 - Else if `$TMPDIR` is specified in the environment of the job, it is used.
 Note that it need not be unique as open-lmake will create a unique sub-directory within it.
 - Else, a directory determined by open-lmake lying in the `LMAKE` directory.